Kirandas96/Myntra/README.md

 Myntra online Fashion Store
 Hello Everyone,

-I’m Rakesh, a Student of Masai School web_16 Batch.
+I’m KIranDas, a Student of Masai School web_16 Batch.
 In our Third unit of Full-Stack web development course, we were given a task to clone a website called Myntra Online fashion store in our construct week project.

 Our project is typical e-commerce website clone.
 The flow of our website starts from a landing page then to a product page that leads to a description page and wishlist page which takes to cart and payment page